How to Record Your Songs in a Professional Recording Studio

 My Take: Know what else you need to take care of and start checking on other people’s availability (and price) so you know what to expect and when to expect it.

-Production Phase – In the Studio
+The Production Phase of Recording – In the Studio

 Session musicians are all different.
 Some like to rehearse in advance, others thrive on surprise and prefer to figure it out as they go.
 Have a conversation with each musician and do what works best for them.
 They want direction, so communicate clearly.
 They want to please you… they are happy when you are happy.
 Trust them to bring their best to your songs.